xie-qianyue/NodeTutorial/README.md

 asyncSpider :
 An example of spider application.
-dependencies:
+dependencies :
 superagent : ajax utility;
 cheerio : JQuery utility on the server side;
 eventproxy : a utility simplifies event handler process.

+asyncControle :
+An example of controlling the times and the delay of concurrent asynchronous requests.
+dependencies :
+async : a utility to controle the request.

 This tutorial project is under MIT license.
 Thanks to [alsotang](https://github.com/alsotang/node-lessons).
-This project is inspired and referrenced to his tutorial project.
+The project is inspired and referrenced to his tutorial project.